Ananthsagar02/React/Readme.md

 (Normal JS utility functions)

-- useState() ==> Superpowerful state Variables in React , scope is inside the component
+- useState() ==> Superpowerful state Variables in React, scope is inside the component  -- it is called inside component and top and don't use inside if or for
 - useEffect() ==>
 - useEffect is called after body is render or component is render

+# useEffect //useEffect(2 params) - (callback function, [dependencies array])

+ - if no dependency array ==> useEffect is called every component render.
+ - if dependency array is empty [] ==> useEffect is called on initial render(just once).
+ - if dependency array is [state] ==> useEffect is called everytime state is updated

 # Re-render

  - whenever state variable updates or changes React will re-renders the components (or)
  - as soon as state variable updates React will re-render the component. very fast

 # Virtal DOM